rakato/HelloWorld-MachineLearning/README.md

 # HelloWorld-MachineLearning

-## Repository for beginnning steps in machine learning
+## Repository for beginning steps in machine learning in R and Python